seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Gentlemen, enough of this.

 **IACHIMO**
-Would I had put my estate and my neighbour’s on the
+Would I had put my estate and my neighbour's on the
 approbation of what I have spoke!

 **POSTHUMUS LEONATUS**